 If you notice Windows 10 not performing well, Applied every solution but still laptop lagging, not responding or startup shutdown takes a long time, then reset This PC is a good solution to reset Windows 10 its default settings that most probably fix the problem.

 - Navigate to Settings using Windows + I keyboard shortcut

 - Select “Update & security then recovery in the left pane

 - Here windows represent Reset this PC, Go back to an earlier build and Advanced startup.

 - Where Reset this PC is the best option for starting fresh.

-- Advanced startup lets you boot off a recovery USB drive or disc, and allow to access safe mode, startup repair and more.
+- Advanced startup lets you boot off a recovery USB drive or disc, and allows you to access safe mode, startup repair, and more.

-- “Go to an earlier build” option only available if you have recently upgraded windows 10 1809, that help to roll back to a previous version of the OS.
+- The “Go to an earlier build” option is only available if you have recently upgraded windows 10 1809, which helps to roll back to a previous version of the OS.